armilleiwilliam/elogbooks_test/README.md

 - you will then see a simple blank page with the links to the two views.
 Click on one of them.
 Otherwise access to them directly with:
 - list of jobs: http://127.0.0.1:8000/property-jobs/
 - Log a job: http://127.0.0.1:8000/property-jobs/add-job
-- for testing, run “php artisan test” after following the below instructions
+- for testing, run “php artisan test” after following the below instructions in "Testing with PhpUnit" section.

 ## Graphic:
 The graphic is very minimal, I have tried to focus mainly on the programming following your instructions, as this is the